Reading and writing data in R

 xap.list_tables()

-Writing to the Datasets tab
+Writing to the Database table tab

 xap.db.writeframe(dataset, "dataset_name")

 Alternatively, you can use the DBI library to do this.
 If a table with that name already exists, the function will raise an error.
-However, if you do want to append to an existing dataset, you can set append parameter to TRUE, or to overwrite a table, set overwrite to TRUE:
+However, if you do want to append to an existing data table, you can set append parameter to TRUE, or to overwrite a table, set overwrite to TRUE:

 dbWriteTable(xap.conn, "dataset_name", dataset)